Claws Out: How to Address Your Cat’s Biting Habits

 Petting the Cat

 Creating a peaceful atmosphere where your cat feels comfortable is key for reducing episodes of biting due to stress-induced aggression.
-By utilizing these calming techniques along with training strategies to discourage biting behavior we can help our feline friends live healthier, happier lives free from fear and discomfort.
+By using these calming techniques along with training strategies to discourage biting behavior, we can help our feline friends live healthier, happier lives free from fear and discomfort.

 Training Strategies To Discourage Biting